 I admire my Mother, who, when she was a young girl taking accordion lessons, was told by her music instructor that she would never be able to play a particular complicated piece because she didn’t have the necessary talent.
 She worked on that piece until her demise.
 She never got it, but she was determined to overcome her lack of talent with hard work.
 Me too.

 by Suzanne Ecclestone, Shelburne, ON, Canada

 My daughter Kelly was an avid little figure skater.
 Always before a competition or test we would get into arguments over her hair or her skating dress, or that her skates were hurting her.
 There was always something, and the more upset she got, the better she skated!

 Later, I ran painting workshops where I invited numerous art teachers to give a course of their choice.
 Over 15 years, we had many different students, some placid and some very anxious.
 Frequently I noticed the students who got most upset would storm off into the countryside and come back with real winners.
-It reminded me of my daughter’s behavior years before.
+It reminded me of my daughter’s behaviour years before.
 I guess a good shot of adrenaline helps to get the juices flowing!

 Painting inspired by the Hubble Space Pictures

-original painting 24 x 30 inches
+original painting, 24 x 30 inches

 You may be interested to know that artists from every state in the USA, every province in Canada, and at least 115 countries worldwide have visited these pages since January 1, 2013.

 That includes Ken Toffaletto of Vancouver, BC, Canada, who wrote, “I remember my wife saying that I no longer did much painting… and I replied that she made me too happy.
 That there were fewer demons to come out on my canvases so my paintings no longer had bite and definition.”